 Choosing an overall style establishes harmony and unity throughout the home.
 However, you can still create a custom look for individual rooms through different color schemes and with accents such as collections, artwork or themes from nature.
 Once you've decided on a style, you're ready to move forward with your decorating plan.
 However, selecting a rug can be daunting, but you should consider several other things when shopping: Before you go shopping you’ll need to do a little homework, starting with measuring the area where you’ll be placing your rug.
 You might want to select a minimum and maximum optimal size to give you a wider selection of rugs to choose from.
-You’re almost ready to start rug shopping.
 First, take a quick inventory of your color scheme.
 To tie the look of the room together, you’ll want to select a rug that complements the two or three main colors in the room.
-If you go to a store, we suggest you take a throw pillow and a color swatch of your drapes, furniture or wall colors with you.
+If you come to the store, we suggest you bring a throw pillow and a color swatch of your drapes, furniture, or wall colors with you.
 It’s incredibly hard to visualize how the colors will work together without any reference.

 CREATE A FOCAL POINT

 Rugs can pull the elements of a room together.
 Or they can be used to distinguish different sections of a larger room.
 Before beginning the shopping process, you’ll need to think about the purpose and look that you want to achieve.
 Are you looking to modify decorative elements or just keep your feet warm?
 How about both?
 Think about which room your rug will go in.
 Is it going to be a high-traffic area?
 How is the room used typically?
 The use of the room will determine the type of rug that you choose.